blastframe/Frame-Jumper/README.md

 ## Acknowledgements

 - Special acknowledgement to [**Joel at SketchySquirrel**](https://www.youtube.com/c/SketchySquirrel) for the inspiration and idea behind this add-on, as well as for providing invaluable rigging insights to the Grease Pencil user base.
-- IG: @sketchysquirrelanimation
-- For more details and projects, visit his [GitHub](https://github.com/sketchy-squirrel) repository.
+- For more details and projects, visit Joel's [GitHub](https://github.com/sketchy-squirrel) repository.
 - Inspired by the need for flexible Grease Pencil editing tools.

 ---

-Happy Grease Penciling!